 It is not a surprise that very few people know minimal facts about Bhutan.
-In fact, even the most experienced travelers will probably be unsure where the location of Bhutan is.
+Even the most experienced travelers will probably be unsure where the location of Bhutan is.
 The government of Bhutan has deliberately remained closed to protect their ancient traditions even though government approved tours are possible.
-Despite being a developing nation, the number tourist entering the country is controlled by the high cost.
+Despite being a developing nation, the number of tourist entering the country is controlled by the high cost.
 The government has set a high season cost from US$250 per person per day, and this is to discourage mass tourism which could influence their youths away from their traditions.
 Bhutan has been off the backpackers' list because of the high cost.

 Where Is Bhutan?

 Bhutan is in the Eastern Himalayas and is a small nation that is sandwiched between India and Tibet.
 It is east of Nepal and north of Bangladesh.
-It is a member country of South Asian Association for Regional Corporation (SAARC).
+It is a member country of the South Asian Association for Regional Corporation (SAARC).

 Facts About Bhutan

 - With an area of 38,359 square kilometers of territory, Bhutan is slightly larger than Taiwan and a little smaller than Switzerland.
 Most of the country consists of Hilly and mountainous terrain.